-These three bits in the FPORBOR configuration register (see Section 21) work in conjunction with the PWM Enable bits (PENxH and PENxL) located in the PWMCON1 SFR.
-The configuration bits and PWM Enable bits ensure that the PWM pins are in the correct states after a device Reset occurs.
-The PWMPIN configuration fuse allows the PWM module outputs to be optionally enabled on a device Reset.
+These three bits in the FPORBOR Configuration register (see Section 21.0 "System Integration") work in conjunction with the six PWM Enable bits (PENxL and PENxH).
+The Configuration bits and PWM Enable bits ensure that the PWM pins are in the correct states after a device Reset occurs.
+The PWMPIN Configuration fuse allows the PWM module outputs to be optionally enabled on a device Reset.
 If PWMPIN = 0, the PWM outputs will be driven to their inactive states at Reset.
-If PWMPIN = 1 (default), the PWM outputs will be tri-stated.
+If PWMPIN = 1 (default), the PWM outputs will be tristated.
 The HPOL bit specifies the polarity for the PWMxH outputs, whereas the LPOL bit specifies the polarity for the PWMxL outputs.